CODING & DOCUMENTATION

 INPATIENT CARE BILLING BY TEACHING PHYSICIAN

 If a resident does an inpatient history and physical examination (H&P) and discusses it over the phone with an attending physician on one calendar day (e.g., 10 p.m.
 Thursday), and the attending doesn't round on that patient until the next calendar day (e.g., 10 a.m.
-Friday), can the attending use the resident's documented H&P to
+Friday), can the attending use the resident's documented H&P to support billing for initial hospital care?
+Or must the resident see the patient again with the physician present and redocument the H&P?

 WE WANT TO HEAR FROM YOU